wysh3/perplexity-mcp-zerver/README.md

 - [DaInfernalCoder/perplexity-researcher-mcp](https://github.com/DaInfernalCoder/perplexity-researcher-mcp)

 ## Disclaimer
-This project is intended for educational and research purposes only.
-The author does not endorse or encourage any unauthorized automation of web services.
-Use responsibly!
+This project interacts with the Perplexity website via web automation (Puppeteer).
+It is intended for educational and research purposes only.
+Web scraping and automation may be against the terms of service of the target website.
+The author does not endorse or encourage any unauthorized automation or violation of terms of service.
+Use responsibly and ethically.
+The stability of this server depends on the Perplexity website's structure remaining consistent.